VidHarm: A Clip Based Dataset for Harmful Content Detection: Results

-In this section, experiments for models trained on the proposed dataset are presented.
+In this section, the results of the baseline experiments on the proposed dataset are presented.
 All performance numbers are taken as the average of five runs with different random seeds, along with an unbiased estimate of the standard deviation.